ray-project/ray/doc/source/cluster/slurm.rst

   ### Modify this according to your Ray workload.
   #SBATCH --cpus-per-task=5
   #SBATCH --mem-per-cpu=1GB
   ### Similarly, you can also specify the number of GPUs per node.
   ### Modify this according to your Ray workload.
   #SBATCH --gpus-per-task=1

-You can also add other optional flags to your sbatch headers.
+You can also add other optional flags to your sbatch directives.

 Loading your environment